Frequently Asked Questions

 Can the application fee ever be waived?

 The Graduate School will not consider an application unless accompanied by the appropriate fee.
-The sole exception is the Committee on Institutional Cooperation "FreeApp" program for minority students who are U.S. citizens and permanent residents.
+Learn more about application fee waiver eligibility.

 Should I report my GRE and TOEFL/IELTS scores to The Graduate School directly?

 Educational Testing Service (ETS), who manage the GRE and TOEFL tests, and IELTS are required to report their official test scores directly to the University.
-We recommend that you also upload a scan of your score report, if it is available, as part of your on-line application.
+We recommend that you also upload a scan of your score report as part of your on-line application.
 Please be reminded however, these scores are not considered official unless they are reported directly to the University by ETS or IELTS.

 What is the latest date that the GRE and TOEFL/IELTS can be taken without risking the score not meeting the deadline?

 Applicants are strongly encouraged to register early for the GRE and TOEFL/IELTS as incomplete applications can cause a delay in giving full consideration to your application.
-The web sites of these testing organizations show test dates and approximate score report mailing dates.
-The applicant should plan to have the results of their tests available by the December 15 application deadline.
+The websites of these testing organizations show test dates and approximate score report dates.
+The applicant should plan to have the results of their tests available by the application deadline.
+In extenuating circumstances where this is not possible, the committee will review late scores received 2 weeks after the deadline if the rest of the application is submitted on time.

 May I substitute some other exam such as the GMAT or LSAT for the verbal, quantitative, and analytic sections of the GRE?